Lydia Millet: Fight No More (2018)

 Fight No More: Stories, published in June 2018, was named a best book of the year by Library Journal.

 A Children's Bible (2020)

-A Children's Bible: A Novel, published in May 2020, follows a group of twelve children on a forced vacation with their families at a sprawling lakeside mansion.
+A Children's Bible, published in May 2020, follows a group of twelve children on a forced vacation with their families at a sprawling lakeside mansion.
 When a destructive storm descends on the summer estate, the group's ringleaders decide to run away, leading the younger ones on a dangerous foray into the apocalyptic chaos outside.
-In the Washington Post, critic Ron Charles called the novel, "a blistering little classic."
+In The Washington Post, critic Ron Charles called the novel, "a blistering little classic."

 Dinosaurs (2022)

 Dinosaurs: A Novel, published October 2022, follows a lonely, wealthy heir as he moves from New York City to Phoenix, Arizona after a bad breakup.
 There, he befriends his next-door neighbors, becoming a confidante to the parents and a friend and trusted babysitter for the two children.
 He spends his time volunteering at a local women's shelter and wrestling with his breakup and the possibility of future romance in middle age, while also learning about birds that populate the area – which are the descendants of "dinosaurs" referenced by the title.

 Publishers Weekly named it one of the top ten books of fiction published in 2022.